Kaushal Kumar Verma

 Kaushal Kumar Verma (born 7 March 1971) is an Indian mathematician who specializes in complex analysis.
-He earned a B.Tech degree in engineering physics,from IIT Bombay in 1992.
-He then obtained a PhD. in mathematics from Indiana University, Bloomington, and also worked at Syracuse University for an year, followed by working at the University of Michigan, Ann Arbor, for 3 years.
+He earned a B.Tech degree in engineering physics from IIT Bombay in 1992.
+He then obtained a PhD in mathematics from Indiana University Bloomington, and also worked at Syracuse University for a year, followed by working at the University of Michigan, Ann Arbor, for 3 years.
 He was awarded the Shanti Swarup Bhatnagar Prize in 2014.
-He is a professor in the department of mathematics and dean of mathematical and physical sciences at Indian Institute of Science, Bangalore.
+He is a mathematics professor and dean of mathematical and physical sciences at Indian Institute of Science, Bangalore.